LONG ISLAND PREMIERE!

 Dr. Maya Nova is a jazz vocalist, songwriter, and educator whose 25 year career has taken her through Europe, Asia and North America.
 After earning her Masters at the Jazz Vocal Performance program at Queens College and her Doctor of Music Arts Degree from Stonybrook University, she has established herself as one of the most sought after jazz vocalists.
 She saw the debut of her first album in 2010 titled “OPEN” and 2nd album “DAYS” in 2015.
 Incidentally, one of Dr. Nova’s last lecture researches included a chapter on Ella Fitzgerald’s improvisation technique.
 Dr. Nova also teaches private music lessons at the Gold Coast Arts Center.

-Tickets for “Ella Fitzgerald: Just One of Those Things” are $15 Adults/ Seniors and $10 for Film Society members when purchased in advance, $20 at the door.
+Tickets for “Ella Fitzgerald: Just One of Those Things” are $10 for Film Society members, and $15 for non-members when purchased in advance.
+Tickets are $20 at the door.
 All tickets are subject to a $1 ticketing fee.
 No refunds or credits.

 **Photo credit Larry C. Morris.